 I'm painting a wooden toy for a young child - which paints are safe to use?

-All OSMO oils, Green Paint gloss or AURO gloss, matt silk would all be safe.
-For natural wood finish use AURO water based clear wood finishes or 160 woodstains (32 colours) if you want the grain to show.
+All OSMO oils, Greenpaint Semi Gloss or AURO Gloss/Satin would all be safe.
+For natural wood finish use AURO water-based clear wood finishes or 160 woodstains (32 colours) if you want the grain to show.

 My wooden floor is quite orange and I do not want it to go any darker, but want to use a wax or oil finish.
 What should I do?